SoulBeaver/kindinium/README.md

 ### I want to play in Arena mode!

-Run the game with *-m arena*
+Run the game with `-m arena`

 ### I want to play in a predefined map!

-(Only in training mode) Run the game with *-map m#* where m# is in range of m1..m6
+*(Only in training mode)* Run the game with `-map m#` where m# is in range of m1..m6

 ### I want to change the number of turns a game is played!

-(Only in training mode) Run the game with *-t #* where # is the number of turns you'd like to play.
+*(Only in training mode)* Run the game with `-t #` where # is the number of turns you'd like to play.

 ## What's the metaboard and how do I use it?

-The metaboard recreates the map with additional information about each piece's location and type.
+The metaboard recreates the board with additional information about each piece's location and type.

 Each position is represented by a `BoardTile`